Iliotibial Band stretches can make a big difference to back, hip and knee problems.

 Starting Position: Lie on your back with your legs straight.

-Action: Assistant brings your right leg up and across your body until you feel a stretch on the outer side of your thigh.
+Action: Assistant brings your right leg up and across your body until you feel the it band stretching on the outer side of your thigh.
 Hold for 30 secs

 Repetition: Repeat 3x, 2x daily

-Progression: Increase the stretch by turning your foot inwards as you do the exercise
+Progression: Increase it band stretches by turning your foot inwards as you do the exercise

 Tips: Get someone to put gently pressure through your hips to keep them still